For far too long, marketing has been seen as a business expense.

 When times are good, be ready for a change

 If the COVID-19 pandemic has taught us anything, it is the ability of our plans to get disrupted.
+The pandemic’s fallout has been massive and erratic.

-When the pandemic hit and the spring of 2020 finally did come into focus, the fallout was massive and erratic.
 Certain industries were nearly wiped out, laying off workers and shutting down production.
 Other industries went into overdrive, posting incredible growth and revenue numbers.

 There are three things you need to do to prevent slipping into decline: